the-events-calendar/event-tickets/readme.txt

 * Fix - Correct the `Total` value, when the WooCommerce options for currency are empty (Thousand and decimal separator, number of decimals).
 [ETP-231]
 * Tweak - Consolidate duplicate code for getting tickets for each Ticket Provider.
 [ETP-235]
 * Tweak - Modify new views implementation for The Event Calendar, in order to include the "Sold Out" message as we had in the previous version.
 [ET-764]
+* Fix - Using a custom Attendee Registration page with the [tribe_attendee_registration] shortcode will no longer replace the contents of the page.
+[ETP-292]

 = [4.11.5] 2020-03-18 =